Having an online store is critical to the success of a business — now more than ever.

 If the pros outweigh the cons, take the next step and ask your POS provider what options are available to you when it comes to integrating with your ecommerce site.
 Get specific — what does the online shopping cart look like?
 What features and functionalities are native to their online software?

 Confirm whether or not you want to continue with your existing POS system.
 Be mindful that this decision will play an integral role in how you conduct your online and offline business moving forward.

 But what if your existing POS system is outdated and doesn’t offer an ecommerce integration?

 Luckily, you have plenty of great cloud-based POS options to choose from.
 Chances are they will enhance your brick-and-mortar experience as well.
 Here are some of the ones we recommend that have a direct integration with BigCommerce.

 Think about what new modern-day experiences you want to be able to deliver to your customers.
 Maybe it’s contactless payments.
 Or maybe it’s an integrated loyalty program.

 Jot down your must-haves, nice-to-haves, and can-do-withouts.

 Starting from scratch means you don’t have to worry about transferring inventory or other data.
-The world of ecommerce POS systems is your oyster!
+The world of integrated POS systems is your oyster!

-When choosing from all the available options, be mindful of how well each POS system integrates across various aspects of your business.
+When choosing from all the available options, be mindful of how well each POS system integrates on the backend across various aspects of your business.

 Using your POS system to handle customer management can be a great asset to your business.